Complementary and alternative approaches

 You should talk to your GP or specialist and ask for their advice first, especially if your treatment involves taking pills or medicines.
 Some treatments may interact so should not be taken together.
 Check with your doctor if you're not sure.
 The practitioner should also inform your regular GP or specialist of any tests or treatment.

 If you are thinking of seeing an alternative practitioner, we recommend you ask them the following questions.
+It can also be useful to set a budget before starting treatment, and stick with it.

 1. What are your qualifications?
 Always use a qualified therapist who belongs to a professional body.
 Most professional bodies will have a code of conduct which their members must follow.
 Ask what qualifications they have and which registered body they are affiliated to.
 Check that they have professional indemnity insurance.
 You could also contact the professional body to help you find a practitioner in your area.